realmjoin/realmjoin-docs/realmjoin-client/infrastructure.md

 #### Web Interface

-The web interface can be reached via the [realmjoin portal](https://realmjoin-web.azurewebsites.net) and is in detailed explained in the chapter [RealmJoin Portal](broken-reference).
+The web interface can be reached via the [realmjoin portal](https://realmjoin-web.azurewebsites.net).
 After a logging with the provided credentials, the administrator can manage the package distribution in his tenant and access extensive information.

 ## Security Features